 We all know that nothing remains the same.
-The universe is always expanding.
-Challenges are the universe’s way of giving you a chance to evolve.
+The universe is always expanding, and challenges are the universe’s way of giving you a chance to evolve.
 Without these challenges, we would never be pushed to grow.

-Once seeing challenges as opportunities becomes your default way of looking at things, you’ll get excited when things go wrong.
+Once seeing challenges as opportunities becomes your default mindset, you’ll get excited when things go wrong.
 You’ll understand that it is happening for a reason and to try to resist it may cause you to miss a chance to grow.

 When You Can’t See the Good